-A borrower's risk management practices that help to stabilize farm income and improve the likelihood of successful loan repayment will assist in obtain credit.
-Examples include enterprise diversification, resistant seed varieties, crop insurance, holding financial reserves, limits on borrowing, crop share leases, off farm work, and marketing practices such as forward contracting, frequency of sales, futures and option contracts and others.
-Lenders may respond to these practices with more favorable financing terms, lower interest rates, and access to credit.
+Your risk management practices that help to stabilize farm income and improve the likelihood of successful loan repayment will help you obtain credit.

+Example: Good risk management practices include enterprise diversification, resistant seed varieties, crop insurance, holding financial reserves, limits on borrowing, crop share leases, off farm work, and marketing practices such as forward contracting, frequency of sales, futures and option contracts and others.

+Lenders may respond to these practices with more favorable financing terms, lower interest rates and access to credit.